jamiefkennedy/SoftwareWebDevPortfolio/README.md

 [View Project](https://www.jamiefkennedy.com/project-8/)

 **Project 9:**
-Created a React application that displays a gallery of different charater data fetched from a Game of Thrones API.
+Created a React application that displays a gallery of different character data fetched from a Game of Thrones API.
 The application includes a main page with a gallery view and a detailed view for individual character data.
 [View Project](https://www.jamiefkennedy.com/project-9/)

 **Project 10:**